 Because of its high protein content, quinoa flour helps to build structure in the dough, so it’s a very useful ingredient in gluten free baking.
 It has, however, an intensive, nutty, a little bittery flavour, therefore you should only use a small amount at a time.
 This flour is best to use for doughs with nuts or cinnamon.

 It is not easy to buy quinoa flour where I live.
 Quinoa seeds, however can be found at many shops, so I usually buy seeds and make the flour by myself.
 It is not complicated, but takes some time, because prior to make the flour, we have to rinse and dry quinoa.
 This is to remove its natural coating called saponin, for this can make it taste bitter.

-Homemade quinoa flour will be a bit less finer than store-bought flour, because we can’t grind it as fine as in a mill.
+Homemade quinoa flour will be less finer than store–bought flour, because we can’t grind it as fine as in a mill.